mayonezu216/Awesome-PU-learning/README.md

   - Walter Gerych, Tom Hartvigsen, Luke Buquicchio, Abdulaziz Alajaji, Kavin Chandrasekaran, Hamid Mansoor, Elke Rundensteiner, and Emmanuel Agu.
 SDM 2022.
   - Keywords: sequential bias, DeepSPU.
   - <details><summary>Digest</summary> In this work, we propose a novel solution to tackling this open sequential bias problem, called DeepSPU.
 DeepSPU recovers missing labels by constructing a model of the sequentially biased labeling process itself.
 This labeling model is then learned jointly with the prediction model that infers the missing labels in an iterative training process.
 Further, we regulate this training using a theoretically-justified cost functions that prevent our model from converging to incorrect but low-cost solution.

+- A new method for positive and unlabeled learning with privileged information.[[paper]](https://link.springer.com/content/pdf/10.1007/s10489-021-02528-7.pdf?pdf=button)
+  - Bo Liu, Qian Liu & Yanshan Xiao.
+Applied Intelligence 2022.
+  - Keywords: positive and unlabeled learning with privileged information (SPUPIL).
+  - <details><summary>Digest</summary> In this paper, we propose a new method, which is based on similarity approach for the problem of positive and unlabeled learning with privileged information (SPUPIL), which consists of two steps.
+The proposed SPUPIL method first conducts KNN method to generate the similarity weights and then the similarity weights and privileged information are incorporated to the learning model based on Ranking SVM to build a more accurate classifier.
+We also use the Lagrangian method to transform the original model into its dual problem, and solve it to obtain the classifier.

 - Graph-based PU learning for binary and multiclass classification without class prior.  [[paper]](https://link.springer.com/content/pdf/10.1007/s10115-022-01702-8.pdf?pdf=button)
   - Jaemin Yoo, Junghun Kim, Hoyoung Yoon, Geonsoo Kim, Changwon Jang & U Kang.
 Knowledge and Information Systems 2022.